merissab44/BlackJack/README.md

 [X] At least 4 classes are defined.
-[X] At least 1 class demonstrates composition (being composed of other objects).
+[0] At least 1 class demonstrates composition (being composed of other objects).
 [X]At least 1 class inherits from another class.
 [X]All classes are used to instantiate example objects.
 Methods:

 [X]Each class has at least 2 methods that use and/or modify class attributes.
 [0]The subclass overrides at least one superclass method (this can be init or another method).
-[0]Rationale about which methods are private, protected, or public should be provided in code comments or verbally during presentation.
+[X]Rationale about which methods are private, protected, or public should be provided in code comments or verbally during presentation.
 Attributes:

 [X]Each class has a least 2 instance attributes created in init()